BrokenShell/LabsTests/README.md

 ### EB Environment Variables
 In the Elastic Beanstalk Console go to your environment -> Configuration.
 Then Software -> Edit.
-At the bottom of the page you can add key: value pairs for each of your environment variables.
+At the bottom of the page you can add a [key: value] pair for each of the environment variables required for the app.